mxklb/multilang/README.md

 ## Adding further translations

-- Generate new translation file (_Note_: Needs utf8 encoding).
+- Generate a new translation file (_Note_: Requires utf8 encoding!)*
-- Copy/Paste content of _en_GB.js_ to get a starting base.
+- Copy/Paste the content of _en_GB.js_ to get a good starting base
-- Edit the translations and rename the file using default locale*.
+- Edit the translations and rename the file using default locales*
-- Register the translation by _loadjsfile(..)_ within _langs.js_.
+- Register the new translation by _loadjsfile(..)_ within _langs.js_
-- Add select option to the _index.html_ to provide ui.
+- Add select option to the _index.html_ to provide ui

-*Make sure to always use standard locale names for new translation files.
+*Policy: Please make sure to always use standard locale names for new translation files.

-Note: Arabic, Russian, Chinese, Thai, (foreign characters) .. would be nice ;)
+Note: Arabic, Russian, Chinese, Thai, Greek, e.g.foreign characters .. would be nice ;)